Rock & Roll Strategy

-Rock & Roll Strategy is the eighth studio album by the southern rock band 38 Special, released in 1988, and their final album for long-time label A&M Records.
-It was the first album to feature new vocalist and keyboard player Max Carl.
+Rock & Roll Strategy is the eighth studio album by the southern rock band 38 Special, released in 1988.
+It was their final album for long-time label A&M Records.
 The album contained the group's last top 10 hit, "Second Chance", which peaked at No. 6 on the Billboard Hot 100 singles chart.
+The title track was also released as a lead single.

+Production

+The album was the first with vocalist and keyboard player Max Carl, who wrote "Little Sheba", about women wrestling in jello.